devjiwonchoi/vercel-cron-github-streak-freezer/README.md

 1. Clone this repository.
 2. Install dependencies with `pnpm i`.
 3. Run [`pnpm vercel dev`](https://vercel.com/docs/cli) to start the development server.

+## Troubleshooting

+- You can view the status of the cron job in the [Vercel Dashboard](https://vercel.com/devjiwonchoi/vercel-cron-github-streak-freezer/settings/cron-jobs) > Project Settings > Cron Jobs.
+- You can view the logs of the cron job in the [Vercel Runtime Logs](https://vercel.com/docs/observability/runtime-logs).

+### Status Codes

+> We do not override the default error codes of Vercel.
+> See [Vercel Error Codes](https://vercel.com/docs/errors) for more information.

+- `200`: The cron job found an activity for today, did not creat a commit.
+- `201`: The cron job successfully created a commit.
+- `401`: The request was not authorized to run the cron job.
+- `403`: The environment variable `GITHUB_USERNAME` was not provided.